Frankie Welch: Career

 After the Nixon resignation in 1974, First Lady Betty Ford wore a Welch design to greet the press.
 Her official photograph was taken in a Welch design made of green silk, which Ford had brought back from China.
-That same year, she published Indian Jewelry: How to Wear, Buy and Treasure America's First Fashion Pieces, which was full of tips on how to determine the quality of jewelry and gave information about various types of materials used in jewelry design.
+The same year, she published Indian Jewelry: How to Wear, Buy and Treasure America's First Fashion Pieces, which was full of tips on how to determine the quality of jewelry and gave information about various types of materials used in jewelry design.
 She also designed a collection of contemporary bracelets, earrings and necklaces for her store.
 Her husband died in 1975.

 In 1976, when Ford selected which gown was to be presented to the First Lady's Hall, she selected a Welch dress in a princess style, with a Chinese-style high collar.
 The dress was first worn in 1975 for the Shah of Iran's state dinner and later worn by the First Lady to a dinner for King Juan Carlos I of Spain and Queen Sofía in 1976.
-Welch designed Ford's official scarf, which she gave to visiting dignitaries, on a floral and polkadot background with the First Lady's signature imprinted.
+Welch designed Ford's official scarf, which she gave to visiting dignitaries, on a floral and polka dot background with the First Lady's signature imprinted.

 Among Welch's corporate clients were McDonald's and Time-Life.
-She designed scarfs and tote bags for Auburn University, the University of Georgia and West Point and organizations like the Arkansas Democrats Association, the American Medical Association, the Congressional Wives' Club, the Princeton Club, the United States Marine Corps, and the United States Historical Society, as well as St Paul's Cathedral in London, The Indianapolis 500, and the Watergate Hotel.
+She designed scarfs and tote bags for Auburn University, the University of Georgia and the United States Military Academy and organizations like the Arkansas Democrats Association, the American Medical Association, the Congressional Wives' Club, the Princeton Club, the United States Marine Corps, and the United States Historical Society, as well as St Paul's Cathedral in London, The Indianapolis 500, and the Watergate Hotel.
 She designed a dress and a scarf with a peanut motif for Jimmy Carter's gubernatorial race; a scarf for the United States Bicentennial featuring the original 13 colonies; and a series of scarves depicting the official state flowers of all fifty states.
 She later designed scarves with the peanut featured for Carter's presidential run; scarves, ties, tote bags and umbrellas, for Ronald Reagan's inaugural festivities and a scarf for President Bill Clinton in 1993.

-Welch expanded her business, opening satellite stores in the D. C. area in the 1970s and consulted on interior design.
+Welch expanded her business, opening satellite stores in the Washington, D.C. area in the 1970s and consulted on interior design.
 She relocated to an apartment in the Watergate complex, but kept the Alexandria dress shop until 1982, when she sold it to her daughter Genie Welch so that she could focus more on designing.

 In 1990, the shop closed and Welch continued to design and teach courses on design for several years.
 She retired to Charlottesville, Virginia.
 In 2016, a dress designed for First Lady Betty Ford, part of the collection of the Gerald R. Ford Presidential Library, toured the country in the Native Fashion Now exhibit sponsored by the National Museum of the American Indian's George Gustav Heye Center in Manhattan and the Peabody Essex Museum of Salem, Massachusetts.
 The pink brocade dress was designed for the 1974 White House Christmas Party.